Most minor toe, foot, or ankle

 remove all rings, anklets, or any other jewelry that goes around your leg or ankle.

-It will be more difficult to remove your jewelry if swelling increases, which
+It will be harder to remove your jewelry if swelling increases, which

 in turn can cause other serious problems, such as nerve compression or